xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 title: Post-hoc reasoning in chain of thought
 ---

-From May-June 2024, I participated in Phase I of Neel Nanda's [MATS](https://matsprogram.org) stream for mechanistic interpretability.
-During the research sprint part of the stream, I worked on interpretability for chain of thought faithfulness.
+From May to June 2024, I participated in the training phase of Neel Nanda's [MATS](https://matsprogram.org) stream for mechanistic interpretability.
+During the research sprint, I worked on interpretability for chain of thought faithfulness.
 Since then, we have seen a massive paradigm shift in LLM research.
 SOTA capabilities have grown substantially due to scaling inference-time compute (see OpenAI's [o-series](https://openai.com/index/learning-to-reason-with-llms/) of models).
 "Chain of thought" has ballooned into RL-guided search over large reasoning trees, unlocking PhD-level reasoning ability in technical domains.
-As a consequence, interpretability for chain of thought (or, more generally, inference-time reasoning) is probably more important than was previously expected.[^0]
+As a consequence, interpretability for chain of thought and determining when we can trust the model's stated reasoning, may be more important than was previously expected.[^0]

 ---

-# TLDR

-We show that Gemma-2 9B (instruction-tuned) exhibits post-hoc reasoning, a particular form of unfaithful reasoning where the model decides on an answer before generating chain of thought.
-Using linear probes, we can predict the model's final answer from its activations before it generates chain of thought.
-We use these probes to steer the model toward different answers during generation, and are able to reliably cause the model to change its answer to an incorrect answer.
-Further, when steered toward incorrect answers, we find the model will often engage in confabulation: inventing false facts to support its steered conclusion.
+**TLDR:** We show that Gemma-2 9B (instruction-tuned) often decides on an answer before generating chain of thought, and often uses chain of thought to rationalize its predetermined answer.
+We call this particular form of unfaithful reasoning *post-hoc reasoning*.
+We conduct two sets of experiments.
+First, we use linear probes to predict the model's final answer from its activations before it generates chain of thought.
+Second, we steer the model's generated reasoning with the linear probes from the previous step, and evaluate how often steering causes the model to change its answer, and in what ways it changes the model's chain of thought.
+When steered toward an incorrect answer, we find the model will often engage in confabulation: inventing false facts to support its steered conclusion.
 This suggests the model sometimes prioritizes generating convincing reasoning that supports its predetermined answer, rather than reasoning faithfully from true premises to reach a conclusion.

 # 1. Introduction

-A desirable feature of chain of thought is that it is *faithful*--meaning that the chain of thought is an accurate representation of the model's internal reasoning process.
+A desirable feature of chain of thought is that it is *faithful*---meaning that the chain of thought is an accurate representation of the model's internal reasoning process.
 Faithful reasoning would be a very powerful tool for interpretability: if chains of thought were faithful, in order to understand a model's reasoning, we could simply read its stated reasoning.

 However, previous work has shown that LLMs do not necessarily have this property.
 For example, Turpin et al. (2023)[^1] show that adding biasing features can cause a model to change its answer and generate plausible reasoning to support it, but the model will not mention the biasing feature in its reasoning.
 Similarly, Lanham et al. (2023)[^2] explore model behavior when applying corruptions to the chain of thought, finding that in many cases, the model's final answer is not directly dependent on the chain of thought.
 Their experiments bear similarity to those done by Gao (2023)[^4] showing that some GPT models arrived at the correct answer to arithmetic word problems even when some intermediate step in the chain of thought was perturbed (by adding +/- 3 to some number).